Yunhan-Wang/Arduino-Homework/week1/week1.md

 # test
 At the beginning,I misunderstood the homework requirement.
 But the game didn't work so well.

-This is a game that whichever leds are light, press the corresponding buttons.
+Press the corresponding button according to the order of LEDS lighting.
 ```
 char switch_flag=0;
 char key_state[3][3] = {{0,0,0}, {0,0,0},{0,0,0}};